 What makes good macro photography?

 “What makes a great macro image is the same thing that makes any great photograph great,” Long explains.
-“It’s always the job of the photographer to ensure that they’ve organised the frame and used all of the expressive mechanisms they have — like depth of field, motion stopping power and the control of light and shadow — so that the viewer immediately knows what the subject of the image is.”
+“It’s always the job of the photographer to ensure that they’ve organized the frame and used all of the expressive mechanisms they have — like depth of field, motion stopping power, and the control of light and shadow — so that the viewer immediately knows what the subject of the image is.”

 But when you’re having to adjust your perspective so significantly, where you find the right subjects and angles can be a real challenge.

-As your eye develops for macro subjects (“You just have to do a lot of macro shooting before you start to get a sense of what’s going to make good subject matter, where the best angle might be,” Long says), you’ll begin to see certain difficulties that arise with this specialised skill.
+As your eye develops for macro subjects (“You just have to do a lot of macro shooting before you start to get a sense of what’s going to make good subject matter, where the best angle might be,” Long says), you’ll begin to see certain difficulties that arise with this specialized skill.

 Macro photography tips.